SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 The Ultimum is not the right cover for every Mustang ownership pattern.

-Indoor Mustang in a climate-controlled garage: SoftTec Black Satin.
-Stretch satin inner contact, machine washable, no waterproofing.
-Dust accumulation in a sealed garage is the only risk — stretch satin is the right fabric for that scenario.
+If your Mustang lives in a climate-controlled garage, don't buy the Ultimum.
+The SoftTec Black Satin is the right cover for that scenario — stretch satin inner contact, machine washable, no waterproofing required.
+Dust accumulation in a sealed garage is the only risk.
 Woven laminate outdoor covers inside a sealed garage add unnecessary friction on the clear coat at each removal.
+We stand by it.

 Daily-driven Mustang that removes the cover every morning: Ultimum Lite.
 Under 6 pounds, 5-year warranty, $169.
 For a Mustang that goes on and off the cover daily, the Lite reduces installation fatigue without sacrificing the woven laminate barrier.